 The bill amends existing laws regarding the composition and operation of the reentry council in Washington State.
-It increases the number of council members from fifteen to twenty-two and mandates that the governor appoint a diverse membership that includes representatives from various state departments, community organizations, and individuals with lived experiences related to incarceration.
-Notably, the bill requires the inclusion of two community members who are currently incarcerated, one from a men's facility and one from a women's facility, as well as two crime survivors or victims with specified gender identities.
-Additionally, the bill emphasizes the importance of reflecting the racial, ethnic, and geographic diversity of the incarcerated population in the council's membership.
+It increases the number of council members from fifteen to twenty-two and mandates that the governor appoint members from a diverse range of organizations, including the health care authority, the department of social and health services, and various community and advocacy groups.
+Notably, the bill requires the inclusion of two community members who are currently incarcerated—one from a men's facility and one from a women's facility—as well as two individuals who are survivors or victims of crime, ensuring representation from those directly affected by the criminal justice system.

-The bill also introduces changes to the council's operational procedures, allowing members to receive compensation and reimbursement for travel expenses.
-It specifies that meetings must comply with the open public meetings act and allows for virtual participation, particularly for incarcerated members, unless the meeting is held at their correctional facility.
-Furthermore, the quorum requirement is increased from seven to twelve members, and the council is mandated to meet at least four times a year.
-These amendments aim to enhance the council's effectiveness and inclusivity in addressing reentry issues for individuals transitioning from incarceration to community life.
+Additionally, the bill modifies provisions related to council member compensation, allowing members to receive compensation and reimbursement for travel expenses.
+It also stipulates that meetings must comply with the open public meetings act and allows for virtual participation by incarcerated members, with the condition that they can only attend virtually unless the meeting is held at their correctional facility.
+The quorum requirement is increased from seven to twelve members, and the council is required to meet at least four times a year.

 Substitute Bill: 43.380.030, 43.380.060, 43.03.050